Global City Importance Model

 Originally intended for cartographic use, the project began in 2007 and is currently in its 15th iteration.

-Inspired by the Ranally City Rating System and the Chinese City Tier System, the ranking was born out of frustration with other city ranking projects, which too often focus solely on narrow metrics like the presence of professional service firms (GaWC) or on soft attributes like liveability, reputation, and environmental factors (Kearney, Oxford Economics)—rather than actual economic and political importance.
+Inspired by the Ranally City Rating System and the Chinese City Tier System, the ranking was born out of frustration with other city ranking projects, which too often focus solely on narrow metrics like the presence of professional service firms (e.g., GaWC) or on soft attributes like liveability, reputation, and ecological factors (e.g., Kearney, Oxford Economics)—rather than actual economic and political importance.

-To that end, one of the key differentiators of the GCIM is that geopolitical power is taken into considerable account (via the “Global Geopolitical Power Model”), especially for cities serving as capitals and financial centers.
+To that end, one of the key differentiators of the GCIM is that geopolitical power is taken into considerable account (via input from the “Global Geopolitical Power Model”), especially for cities serving as capitals and financial centers of their respective powers.

-As an example, part of why New York currently rates as the most important city globally, among other factors, is because it serves as the primary financial center of the current top geopolitical power, the United States.
+As an example, part of why New York currently rates as the most important city globally, among other factors, is because New York serves as the primary financial center of the current top geopolitical power, the United States:

-Unlike other city rankings, growth rates and projections do not factor into scoring.
+Unlike other city rankings (e.g., Kearney, Oxford Economics), growth rates and projections do not factor into scoring.
 Instead, the GCIM aims to provide a snapshot of the world as it currently is—not as it one day might be.
 To that end, the main purpose of the Model is to provide a reasonable, off-the-shelf listing of the Top 5, Top 10, Top 50, Top 100, etc. on a global, regional, and national level for the current year.

 “Importance”